toverux/HallOfFame/README.md

 The UI mod will be built automatically with the C# solution.

-However, if you are actively working on the UI, you may recompile it on change with `cd HallOfFame/UI && npm run dev`.
+However, if you are actively working on the UI, you may recompile it on change with `cd HallOfFame/UI && bun dev`.

 You can enable the game's UI live reload on change with `--uiDeveloperMode`.